manuel12/nightwatch_automation/README.md

 In order to run the smoke test just clone the repository, run `npm install` and then run `npm test`

-The tests can be ran either on normal or headless mode, in case you want to run them on headless mode just uncomment `args : ['headless'],` property of chromeOptions on nightwatch.conf.js
+The tests will run on the chrome browser and can be ran either on normal or headless mode, in case you want to run them on headless mode just uncomment `args : ['headless'],` property of chromeOptions on nightwatch.conf.js

 After the test run an HTML report will be generated on the reports folder.

+**Note:** remember you will need credentials of an existing user on the automationpractice.com website in order to ran login related tests, and require them on data/test-data.js.
+I recommed to add these credentials in a .env file.